nanoframework/nanoFramework.IoT.Device/devices/Ccs811/README.md

 You can test it thru:

-- A native platform like a Raspberry PI
+- A native platform like an ESP32
-- A chip set providing GPIO and I2C like the FT4222

 You can use the native GPIO support for the following pins or not: